 - Add 10 drops of lavender oil and 5 drops of peppermint oil.
 Mix well.

-Note: Since all skin types are different, test the cream on a small area of your skin to ensure that there is no reaction before generously applying all over.
+- Test the cream on a small area of your skin to ensure that there is no reaction before generously applying all over.